Measured pours of this sweet, spicy juice help to keep sore throats and post nasal drip at bay during cold season.

-Working when you’re sick is terrible, and since sick leave in America is far from universal, similar to legal cannabis access, many service workers share remedies that you can make from the stuff on hand at work in the bar scene.
-This ‘cough syrup’ was my go-to when the exhaustion and general malaise of a cold wasn’t enough to stay home, but working was still rough to work an all-nighter.
+Working when you’re sick is terrible, and since sick leave in America is far from universal (similar to legal cannabis access), many service workers share DIY remedies that you can sometimes make from the stuff you have on hand at work.
+This “cough syrup” was my go-to when the exhaustion and general malaise of a cold wasn’t enough to stay home, but I still needed a major immune system boost to get through the day.

-Vitamin C and the added zip of ginger are chief go-tos for immune boosting, and pineapple’s bromelain helps with inflamed throats, cannabis helps with pain and can maybe help you skip smoking or vaping, which would be irritating to an already sore situation.
-Since this is more of a symptom soother than a ‘cure’ don’t forget to seek real medical advice in the case of a high fever or persistent illness.
+Vitamin C and the added zip of ginger are saviors for immune boosting, and the bromelain in the pineapple juice helps with inflamed throats, cannabis helps with pain and can maybe help you skip smoking or vaping, which would be irritating to an already sore situation.
+Since this is more of a symptom soother than a “cure” don’t forget to seek real medical advice in the case of a high fever or persistent illness.

 Pineapple Cough Remedy

 Makes 16 oz, 2mg THC per oz, estimated

 - 3 lemons